The fastest way to find what you want is to scroll down to the the FAQ's and Index sections.

 You should wait until you have a reasonable belief that your trading profits are going to be significantly reduced, before you make your claim.

-To work out your eligibility we will first look at your 2018 to 2019 Self Assessment tax return.
-Your trading profits must be no more than £50,000 and at least equal to your non-trading income.
+To work out your eligibility for the fourth grant we’ll first look at your 2019 to 2020 Self Assessment tax return.
+Your trading profits must be no more than £50,000 and at least equal to or more than your non-trading income.

-Some circumstances can affect your eligibility such as if:
+There are some circumstances that can affect your eligibility such as if:

 Find out more information on how your circumstances affect your eligibility.